jmid/qc-ptrees/README.md

 To recreate the bug the directory 'ptrees' contains an old copy of the library.
 Note that 'ptrees' has since been split into separate libraries:
   - ['ptset'](https://github.com/backtracking/ptset) implementing integer sets and
-  - ['ptmap'](https://github.com/backtracking/ptmap) implementing integer valued maps.
+  - ['ptmap'](https://github.com/backtracking/ptmap) implementing maps with integer keys.

 Building